Skip to Main Content

 Important notes:

-• The first time you cite a source, use the long version of the footnote; all subsequent citations follow the shortened format: last name of author, shortened version of title, and page number (for more about shortened titles of works, see section 14.33 of the Chicago Manual of Style).
+• The first time you cite a source, use the long version of the footnote; all subsequent citations follow the shortened format: last name of author, shortened version of title, and page number (see Chicago 18th ed. handout for examples of this).
 The abbreviation ibid. is no longer used.

-• Multiple authors: Pay attention to the order in which author names (first and last names) are indicated in footnotes as opposed to bibliography entries.
-Regardless of document type, use the examples provided under “Book,” just below, and combine with the appropriate document type format.
+• Regardless of document type, use the examples provided under “Book,” and combine with the appropriate source format.

-Select your resource (for even more examples, please consult the Chicago 17 pdf handout available in the left-hand menu or at the bottom of this page).
+Select your resource (for even more examples, please consult the Chicago 18th ed. handout available in the left-hand menu or at the bottom of this page).

 Book